MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## Application compatibility

+### WinRM won't start in a Windows Server Container
+WinRM starts, throws an error, and stops again.
+Errors are not logged in the event log.

+**Work Around:**
+Use WMI, [RDP](#RemoteDesktopAccessOfContainers), or Enter-PSSession -ContainerID

 ### Can't install ASP.NET 4.5 with IIS in a container using DISM
 Installing IIS-ASPNET45 in a container doesn't work inside a Windows Server container.
 The installation progress sticks around 95.5%.